tiptoppress/category-posts-widget/readme.txt

 2.3

-* Really tried to fix bug where wp_query global was getting over written by manually instantiating a WP_Query object
+* Really tried to fix bug where wp_query global was getting over written by manually instantiating a WP_Query object.

 2.1